doruo/doruo/README.md

 <!-- presentation -->
 Im a 🇫🇷 IT bachelor student-apprentice, studing at the [University of Montpellier](https://www.umontpellier.fr), and working at [ITESOFT](https://www.itesoft.com).
-- 👀 I’m interested in programming, niche games and music.
+- 👀 I’m interested in programming, [niche games](https://fallout.bethesda.net/fr/games/fallout-new-vegas) and music.
-- 🌱 I’m currently working on a [Game of Life in Go](https://github.com/doruo/go-of-life), and collaborating on an [anime-sama.org downloader project](https://github.com/Fire0902/anime-sama-downloader).
+- 🌱 I’m currently working on a [Game of Life in Go](https://github.com/doruo/go-of-life) and a [instant messaging app](https://github.com/doruo/mesh), made with Go, VueJS and Tauri.
+- 🌱 I'm also collaborating on an [anime-sama.org downloader project](https://github.com/Fire0902/anime-sama-downloader) in JS.
 - 📫 You can reach me by my [professional email](mailto:marc.haye.pro@protonmail.com).

 ##